 Unfortunately, the risks associated with a change in political and economic attitudes can turn your business plans on their head overnight.

 In addition, planning and environmental considerations for construction projects could also shift over the next few years.
-Without the so-called ‘red tape’ of the EU, contractors could be liberated with fewer restrictions, however it would be impossible to predict the impact this would have on businesses at this stage.
+Without the so-called ‘red tape’ of the EU, contractors could be liberated with fewer restrictions.

 2. Health & safety